julispace/proton-drive-sync/README.md

 # Proton Drive Sync

-A CLI tool that watches a local directory and syncs changes to Proton Drive in real-time using Facebook's Watchman.
+A CLI tool that watches local directories and syncs changes to Proton Drive in real-time using Facebook's Watchman.

 ## Requirements